 Who said athletes can’t be bookworms?
 Learning something new and expanding your knowledge is unquestionably one of the best ways for anyone to spend their downtime.
 If you’re interested in training your brain, here are some educational activities that hockey players enjoy:

-- Reading nonfiction books
+- Reading nonfiction and sports books

 - Completing puzzles and quizzes